efermenal/personal-blog/content/books/bartleby-the-scrivener/index.md

 Bartleby's absolute refusal to perform any tasks, to the point of rejecting life itself, would seem to show some kind of internal rebellion that expresses its nature in a quiet and even polite protest, but it is worth asking why it exists and what it is directed towards.
-In this regard, I think it's difficult not to see Barteby's story through an existentialist lens, preceding all the great works that later defined the genre.
+In this regard, I think it's difficult not to see Bartleby's story through an existentialist lens, preceding all the great works that later defined the genre.
 Perhaps his protest is a muffled cry aimed at denouncing an empty existence personified in the modern day laborer where the only meaning would seem to be material production—in